 Let’s look at how all those three factors influence the best CPU for AMD Ryzen 5 1600 AF.

-Setting the bar for high performance and efficiency AMD’s new high-end x86 Core “Zen” architecture delivers > 52% better Instructions Per Clock (IPC) than the original 14nm AMD architecture yet without increasing total system power.
+During my testing setting the bar for high performance and efficiency AMD’s new high-end x86 Core “Zen” architecture delivers > 52% better Instructions Per Clock (IPC) than the original 14nm AMD architecture yet without increasing total system power.

 Designed to run two-three times faster than its predecessors, AMD Ryzen offers significant improvements in CPU performance and allows users to achieve effective multitasking performance.
 You can now Park cores and tweak the voltage and clocks, as well.